 It’s easy to get carried away once you start working on your budget, but you need to set saving and spending goals that are both achievable and reasonable.
 A good way to start is by comparing wants versus needs:

 - You need to pay bills, buy groceries to eat and other necessities to get by.

 - You want to go to the movies, go out to eat, buy the newest iPhone.

 While the intention of cutting something out altogether is good—I really don’t need to go shopping at all—you’ll end up going over budget every month.

-Finally, it’s realistic to consider you may have to spend money on an unplanned emergency or situation; think car troubles, hospital visit, new books for class.
-Leave a little extra room in your budget for when these things come up and if you don’t use it at the end of the month, put the extra into savings, putting even more money away to pay for school or a big, unexpected expense.
+Finally, it’s realistic to consider you may have to spend money on an unplanned emergency or situation; think car troubles, doctor visits, new books for class.
+Leave a little extra room in your budget for when these things come up and if you don’t use it at the end of the month, put the extra into savings.
+This way, you’re putting even more money away to pay for school or a big, unexpected expense.

 Watch Out for the Pink and Blue Tax